awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-publictypeversion.md

 `PublicVersionNumber`  <a name="cfn-cloudformation-publictypeversion-publicversionnumber"></a>
 The version number to assign to this version of the extension\.
 Use the following format, and adhere to semantic versioning when assigning a version number to your extension:
  `MAJOR.MINOR.PATCH`
 For more information, see [Semantic Versioning 2\.0\.0](https://semver.org/)\.
-If you do not specify a version number, CloudFormation increments the version number by one minor version release\.
+If you don't specify a version number, CloudFormation increments the version number by one minor version release\.
 You cannot specify a version number the first time you publish a type\.
 AWS CloudFormation automatically sets the first version number to be `1.0.0`\.
 *Required*: No
 *Type*: String